-There have been no changes in the Company's internal control over financial reporting that occurred during the Company's fiscal quarter ended September 30, 2022 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting that occurred during the Company's fiscal quarter ended September 29, 2023 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+As set forth above, we excluded from our assessment the internal control over financial reporting the acquired businesses from Linearizer Technology, Inc. and OMMIC S.A.S. for the year ended September 29, 2023.
+We are in the process of integrating the internal control procedures from these businesses into our internal control structure.